maranomynet/es-in-css/README.md

 #### `compileCSSString`

-Lower-level method that accepts a raw, nested CSS string (or array of such strings) and returns a compiled CSS string (or array) — optionally minified or prettified.
+Lower-level method that accepts a raw, optionally nested, CSS string (or an array of such strings) and returns a compiled CSS string (or array) — optionally minified or prettified.

 ```js
 const { compileCSSString } = require('es-in-js/compiler');